-With novel coronavirus (COVID-19) cases on the rise in Wisconsin and throughout the world, there have been many articles shared on the topic.
+With novel coronavirus (COVID-19) cases on the rise in Wisconsin and throughout the world, there have been many articles and much content shared on the topic.
 Unfortunately, this wealth of information has led to some misconceptions about the virus.
 Below, we dispel some common myths about COVID-19 and give you additional resources if you are looking to learn more.

 “Only elderly people are at risk.”